coingaming/elixir-test/README.md

 - Money amount of any currency should `not` be negative.
 - Application should provide `2 decimal` precision of money amount for any currency.
 - Amount of money incoming to the system should be equal to amount of money inside the system + amount of withdraws (money should not appear or disappear accidentally).
 - User and currency type is any string.
 Case sensitive.
 New currencies / users can be added dynamically in runtime.
-For creating users in application should be special public function (described below).
-Currencies should be created automatically (if it needed).
+In the application, there should be a special public function (described below) for creating users.
+Currencies should be created automatically (if needed).

 ### API reference